 - Applications must be submitted online.
 Click here to review the online form.
 Please note: The online form cannot save partially completed applications.
 Be sure to assemble all the content and return to the online form when you are ready.

 - A short report is due upon project completion.
-Report will be submitted online and will require digital photos and quotes/anecdotes from the project/program.
+Report will be submitted online.

 - Up to five grants of $1,000 each will be awarded.